ReesMorrison/BlogThemes/content/blog/2021-02-03-alcohol-absinthe-degas/AlcoholAbsintheDegas.md

   The two people look exhausted but why don't they go home [like old Eben Flood?](https://themesfromart.com/blog/2021-01-24-alcohol-flood-frost/alcoholfloodindex/)

   What are the bizarre items in the front left  of the frame?

+For subthemes of alcohol that are not closely associated with this painting or the other three genre of art, please visit [Additional Subthemes](https://themesfromart.com/blog/2021-02-03-alcohol-wide-view/).

 Degas' masterpiece centers on a glass of absinthe that is as full as the moment is empty.
 He chose a dangerous liquor that was eventually made illegal, he surrounds it with palpable depression and visual effects that map to the effects of drinking too much.